 DASH ClientThe DASH Client implements the following process when dispatch_mode = on_start:

-If the event is an update, remove any event, if any, with identical scheme_uri/(value) and id from the PET.
+If the event is an update of a previous event (signalled through @status or emsg flags), remove any existing event, if any, with identical scheme_uri/(value) and id from the PET.

-Derive the event instance/metadata sample’s ST
+Derive the event instance/metadata sample’s ST.

 If the current media presentation time value is smaller than ST, then go to step vi.